Ángel Cabrera Global Center

 The room is equipped with four foot-washing stations--two male and two female--as well as lockers to keep belongings safe.

-The room is open 24 hours a day and there are entrances through the middle hallway and men’s restroom.
+The room is open 24 hours a day.
+There is a woman's entrance through the middle hallway and a men's entrance through the men’s restroom.

 What is the Learning Resource Center?